compsigh/deploy/DEPLOY24.md

 ## Promo & outreach

-- [ ] Create 8.5 × 11 promotional flyer
+- [x] Create 8.5 × 11 flyer
+- [x] Create 1:1 Instagram post
+- [x] Create 16:9 banner for the TVs
-- [ ] Print and put up flyers
+- [ ] Create Discord announcement
-- [ ] Create 1920 × 1080 promotional banner
+- [ ] Write email announcement for departments
 - [ ] Request banner to be displayed on the TVs
-- [ ] Create 9:16 story posts
-- [ ] Create 1:1 carousel
-- [ ] Post carousel on Instagram
+- [ ] Post on Instagram
-- [ ] Post Instagram story and add to highlights
+- [ ] Post Instagram story of post and add to highlights
-- [ ] Create Discord announcement
 - [ ] Ping `@announcements` and `@events`
-- [ ] Link compsigh web platform event to DEPLOY/24 platform
-- [ ] Write up announcement email for the department
+- [ ] Print and put up flyers
 - [ ] Ask Jocelyn to send out announcement
+- [ ] Ask John from E&I to send out announcement
+- [ ] Ask Noopur from Design to send out announcement
 - [ ] Ask Samantha from Engineering to send out announcement
-- [ ] Ask Noopur from Design to send out announcement
-- [ ] Ask John from E&I to send out announcement
+- [ ] Ask Christine from Mathematics to send out announcement
+- [x] Link compsigh web platform event to DEPLOY/24 platform
-- [ ] Write up copy to accompany trailer release
+- [-] Write up copy to accompany trailer release
-- [ ] Ask Jocelyn to send out trailer
+- [-] Ask Jocelyn to send out trailer

 ## Agenda